felipesflisboa/AdditiveSceneLoader/README.md

 3. Besides widgets, all canvas from group can't contain other components because they will be destroyed when the load starts.

-Add all scenes to build.
+Add all scenes into build.

 ## Known Issues

-Nodes can't have the same id between the scenes.
-If a node has the same id, an error will be throw.
+Nodes can't have the same id between scenes.
+If this happen, an error will be throw displaying the name of the nodes with same ids.

 Nodes with same id are generated when a scene is create as duplicate from another scene.
 So, the same nodes have the same id between both scenes.